Parent and child visiting a childcare provider in Canada

 What to Look for in a Childcare Provider: A Parent's Guide

 Finding the right childcare provider can feel overwhelming.
-After all, you’re entrusting someone with your child’s care, development, and well-being.
-Whether you’re exploring licensed daycares, home daycares, or preschools in Canada, this guide will help you understand what to look for in a childcare provider to ensure your little one is in safe and capable hands.
+After all, you're entrusting someone with your child's care, development, and well-being.
+Whether you're exploring licensed daycares, home daycares, or preschools in Canada, this guide will help you understand what to look for in a childcare provider — and what to ask on every tour — so you can be confident your little one is in safe and capable hands.

 1. Qualifications and Licensing

 Start by checking if the provider is licensed or registered in your province or territory.
 Licensed providers meet strict health, safety, and educational standards set by the government.
-Ask about their certifications, such as CPR and first aid, and if they participate in early learning programs like the Canada-Wide Early Learning and Child Care Plan (CWELCC).
+Ask about their certifications, such as CPR and first aid, and whether they participate in early learning programs like the Canada-Wide Early Learning and Child Care Plan (CWELCC) — participation typically signals lower fees and a quality threshold.

-• Tip: You can check licensing status and reviews on platforms like FindChildCare.ca.
+• Tip: You can check licensing status and find verified providers on FindChildcare.ca.

 2. Warm and Caring Environment